Skip to article frontmatterSkip to article content

 HDF5 has stored tabular data from its earliest days, and several distinct idioms have grown up around that use case.
 HEP001 proposes a column-oriented storage layout, in the spirit of Apache Parquet, Apache Arrow, and Feather, that lives natively as an HDF5 group and combines cleanly with the multidimensional array datasets that are HDF5’s traditional strength.

-The first widely adopted idiom is the HDF5 Table specification that ships with the HDF5 High-Level (H5TB) library.
+The first adopted idiom is the HDF5 Table specification, part of the HDF5 High-Level Library and implemented through its H5TB API.
 A table is a single one-dimensional dataset whose datatype is an HDF5 compound (record) type, decorated with attributes such as CLASS="TABLE", VERSION, TITLE, FIELD_0_NAME … FIELD_N_NAME, FIELD_0_FILL … FIELD_N_FILL, and NROWS.
 Rows of the logical table become elements of the dataset; columns become fields of the compound datatype.
 This layout is simple and portable, but it is fundamentally row-oriented: every row occupies contiguous bytes, every column shares the same chunking, and changing a single column’s datatype, chunk shape, or compression filter requires rewriting the entire dataset.

 The second influential idiom is PyTables, a Python package that has layered a rich query engine on top of HDF5.
-PyTables likewise stores a table as a single one-dimensional dataset of a compound type — decorated with its own CLASS="TABLE", VERSION, TITLE, FIELD_N_FILL, NROWS, and PYTABLES_FORMAT_VERSION attributes — and adds a rich family of companion structures for indexing (Completely Sorted Indexes, or CSIs), in-kernel queries, and compression with Blosc.
-PyTables popularized the idea that a useful table format needs more than bytes on disk: it needs indexes, metadata, and conventions that let tools reason about the data.
+PyTables likewise stores a table as a single one-dimensional dataset of a compound type decorated with its own CLASS="TABLE", VERSION, TITLE, FIELD_N_FILL, NROWS, and PYTABLES_FORMAT_VERSION attributes.
+This adds a rich family of companion structures for indexing, in-kernel queries, and compression with Blosc.
+PyTables popularized the idea that a useful table format needs more than data bytes: it needs indexes, metadata, and conventions that let tools reason about the data.

 Row-oriented tables pack every value of every column together.
 That packing is ideal for use cases that scan whole rows (appending rows to a log, reading a few complete records by index) but it imposes three practical limits: